 As users interact with these tools, they get immediate feedback about the effect of the changes they made.
 This allows them to investigate cause-and-effect relationships and answer scientific questions through exploration of the simulation.

+Provide citations… Is there only one category of user?